Information Technology Services

 Fordham Answers to Computer and Technology Services (FACTS)

 FACTS is an online self-service knowledge base which you can query to get answers to frequently asked questions.
-This resource is accessible through the Home tab of the university Portal at My.Fordham.edu.
+This resource is accessible on the Home tab of the university Portal at My.Fordham.edu.

 Information Technology - Frequently Asked Questions

 1. How do I find out my Fordham University E-mail address?

 All students have an e-mail account provided by Fordham University.
 In order to gain access to your e-mail account you must claim your AccessIT ID at my.fordham.edu.
 Your AccessIT ID user name will be your e-mail user name; just add ‘@fordham.edu’.
 Student e-mail powered by Google is accessible through the University portal at my.fordham.edu

 2. How do students report cable television troubles?

 Contact your RTC, call IT Customer Care at 718-817-3999 or e-mail email@example.com

 3. Do I need to purchase anti-virus software?

 No!
 The University has licensed Symantec Anti-virus scanning software free for all students to download from our website.
 Windows machines will not be allowed on the Fordham network without university approved anti-virus software, for a list of approved software please visit http://www.fordham.edu/NAC